tp-neal/dev-projects/Script/README.md

 ## Overview:

-This program takes a command typed in the terminal, and logs its ouput and error information to a specified directory.
-The output and error information is also then displayed to the terminal, as if it weren't intercepted.
+This program provides functionality for managing multiple file descriptors, creating files and directories, and piping data between processes.
+Its primary use-case is to execute a given command, log its input, output, and errors to respective files, and display the command's output and errors in real-time to the terminal.

+The program ensures proper cleanup of opened file descriptors in error scenarios and executes the given command using a child process.

 ## Constraints: